2BDM/programming_for_iot_applications_project/dev_catalog/README.md

 * `/devices`: return the full list containing all registered devices
 * `/device?id=...`: return the device given the specified ID, if found.
 * `/device?name=...`: return the device given the specified name, if found.
+* `/new_id`: returns a json containing as only element 'id', associated with the next available ID

 #### POST